robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

 ## 1. Introduction

 Most implementations of JavaScript happen to be single-threaded, and given the language's semantics, people tend to use *callbacks* to direct concurrent processes.
-While there isn't anything particularly wrong with [Continuation-Passing Style][CPS], in practice it's very easy for them to make the code harder to read, and more procedural than it should be.
+While there isn't anything particularly wrong with using [Continuation-Passing Style][CPS] in JavaScript, in practice it's very easy for them to make the code harder to read, and more procedural than it should be.

-Many solutions for this have been proposed, and the usage of promises to compose these concurrent processes is one of them.
+Many solutions for this have been proposed, and the usage of promises to synchronise these concurrent processes is one of them.
 In this blog post we'll look at what promises are, how they work, and why you should or shouldn't use them.